Expert feedback and support

 Emma Holmes BVetMed MVetMed DipACVP MRCVS

-Emma graduated from the Royal Veterinary College in London in 2009 and spent four years working in mixed and small animal practice in North Wales and Staffordshire where she developed her interests in pathology before going back to the RVC in 2013 to complete a clinical pathology residency.
+Emma graduated from the Royal Veterinary College in London in 2009 and spent four years working in mixed and small animal practice in North Wales and Staffordshire where she developed her interests in pathology before returning to the RVC in 2013 to complete a clinical pathology residency.
 Emma obtained a Masters in veterinary medicine alongside her residency, with American Board Certification in veterinary clinical pathology achieved shortly after joining IDEXX in 2016.
 Emma’s main interests in the field of veterinary clinical pathology include haematology, bone marrow examination and exotic animal pathology.
+Emma combines her part-role at IDEXX with her role as lecturer in Clinical Pathology at the Royal Veterinary College.
 Outside of work Emma enjoys running, swimming and the odd bit of cycling, sometimes all at the same time.

 Committed to delivering accuracy and more.